lextoumbourou/notes/content/recursive-postgres-queries.md

 SELECT * FROM bottles_of_beer;
 ```

-*Again, make sure you type this out into a ``psql`` session of your own to get the most out of this article.*

 Let's break it down:

 1. Create a temporary table, aka CTE, called ``bottles_of_beer`` with a single column referred to as ``n``.